zunction/learn-git/BASICS.md

 To https://github.com/zunction/learn-git
    7d59c11..e139384  master -> master
 ```
 TADA!!
 You can check your GitHub repository now!
-The changes has been successfully updated on your repository!
+The changes has been successfully updated on your repository! :clap:

 Next up, Branching in Git!